stumurry/sono-bang/README.md

 `npm test`

+# Individual Tests

+Sometimes, to avoid clutter, one may want to individually test.
+Be careful to set timeout for long running tasks that last longer than 2 seconds.  npm test will set this flag, however, running indvidual tests, please set the `--timeout` in milliseconds otherwise for slow internet connections, your tests may fail.

+`mocha tests/aws/*.js --timeout 15000`

 Thats it!
 That concludes the project.
 Use this project as an example ORM for other projects.
 Any question please feel free to ask!

 # Sequelize ORM